inxi man page

 - -F, --full

 - Show Full output for inxi.
-Includes all Upper Case line letters except -W, plus --swap, -s and -n.
-Does not show extra verbose options such as -d -f -i -l -m -o -p -r -t -u -x unless you use those arguments in the command, e.g.: inxi -Frmxx
+Includes all Upper Case line letters (except -J and -W) plus --swap, -s and -n.
+Does not show extra verbose options such as -d -f -i -J -l -m -o -p -r -t -u -x unless you use those arguments in the command, e.g.: inxi -Frmxx

 - -G, --graphics

-- Show Graphic card(s) information, including details of card and card driver, display protocol (if available), display server (and/or Wayland compositor), vendor and version number, e.g.: Display: x11 server: Xorg 1.15.1 If protocol is not detected, shows: Display: server: Xorg 1.15.1 Also shows screen resolution(s) (per monitor/X screen), OpenGL renderer, OpenGL core profile version/OpenGL version.
+- Show Graphic device(s) information, including details of device and display drivers ( loaded:, and, if applicable: unloaded:, failed:), display protocol (if available), display server (and/or Wayland compositor), vendor and version number, e.g.: Display: x11 server: Xorg 1.15.1 If protocol is not detected, shows: Display: server: Xorg 1.15.1 Also shows screen resolution(s) (per monitor/X screen), OpenGL renderer, OpenGL core profile version/OpenGL version.
 Compositor information will show if detected using -xx option or always if detected and Wayland.